Banjarmasin War: First Battle of Mount Pamaton (1861)

 The First battle of Mount Pamaton was an military skrimishes between Dutch and Banjarmasin forces however tis skrimishes carried out after failed attack on martapura by the Banjar forces.
 However the dutch forces launched an military attack on Mount Pamaton but the attack were failed and many of the dutch commanders werw killed.

 Antasari versus Verspyck

 Meanwhile, Prince Antasari and his rebels continued their revolt for three more years.
 As a distant descendant of a previous ruler, Antasari sought to restore the sultanate and reign over Banjar himself.
 However, Dutch major Govert Verspyck proved to be capable commander and managed to achieve a series of victories over the prince's forces.
 An outbreak of smallpox led to Antasari's death on 11 October 1862.

 Battle of Baras Kuning Fort (1905)

-At the Battle of Baras Kuning Fort, Sultan Muhammad Seman died as a martyr after defending the fort from the Dutch invasion.
+At the Battle of Baras Kuning Fort, Muhammad Seman died as a martyr after defending the fort from the Dutch invasion.